jannvck/rdfp/README.md

 examples on how to use.
 The framework has been used successfully to process datasets containing more than 100 billion triples on datasets of the german national library.
+It can process RDF streams in parallel since the Akka actors model has been applied.

+## Installation
+Clone the repository and run sbt in the project root folder.
+Enter 'test' to run the tests or 'compile' to compile the project.

+## Getting Started

 The basic building blocks of a RDF stream processor in rdfp are matchers, sources and sinks.
 While sources are mandatory, sinks are optional.
-To process RDF triples you have to define matchers, which define which triples will be processed.
+To process RDF triples you have to define matchers, that define which triples will be processed.
 A matcher consists of a match condition, definition of what to store and how to transform it: